PierreV2002/apc-code/README.md

 - Java JDK
 - An OpenGL compatible graphic driver
 - The latest version of Eclipse EE
-- 8GB of RAM or more (we are making the tool compatible with less RAM)

 Open Eclipse.
 Set as workspace mcpdir (The location of the source code folder)\eclipse